WellthCare

 • Push for Smarter Administration: Collaborate with your benefits administrator to explore how group participation can be tracked separately from acute treatment.
 Better data coding is the first step to better insights.

-The end goal is clear: to stop viewing group therapy as just another covered service and start leveraging it as a foundational tool for preventive health.
-By designing benefits that recognize and reward the communal work of staying well, we can create a workforce that is not only healthier but also more engaged and financially secure.
-That's a return on investment worth talking about.
+The goal: stop viewing group therapy as just another covered service and start leveraging it as a foundational tool for preventive health.
+By designing benefits that recognize and reward the communal work of staying well, we can create a workforce that is healthier, more engaged, and financially secure.
+That's a return worth talking about.

 ← Back to Blog